 Down the street was Vick’s Cafe, established by Victor Delu and brother-in-law James Marchetti.
 DeLu closed his Vick’s Place in Tijuana, opened up the cafe in San Diego, and established Vick’s Distributing Company with all his Tijuana stockpiles of vintage wines from Marchetti vineyards.

-Chee-Chee Club, Classic San Diego
+Chee-Chee Club, Classic San Diego8

 Researching family stories, it is a rare moment to see candid photographs of our grand parents or great grandparents having fun!